Mr Raj Bhalla

 Since commencing his post, Mr Bhalla has established a comprehensive sinus and rhinoplasty service at both NHS hospitals and in his private practice, utilising the most current instruments, technology and surgical techniques.

 At Manchester Royal Infirmary and Salford Royal Hospital, Mr Bhalla treats complex sinus and nasal disease and, abnormalities of the anterior skull base, such as CSF leak and tumours.
-He also performs a large amount of nasal surgery to correct breathing difficulties and deformities (rhinoplasty).
+He also performs a large amount of nasal surgery to correct breathing difficulties and deformities (rhinoplasty over 100 cases per year NHS and private).
 He also provides specialist surgery at the Royal Manchester Children's Hospital (RMCH) and Manchester Royal Eye Hospital (MREH).
 The large part of Mr Bhalla's surgery is performed as a day-case.
-Almost exclusively now across the 4 hospitals at which he works (2 NHS and 2 private), the 3 elements of Mr Bhalla's practice are sinus surgery (40% of his time), rhinoplasty (40% of his time) and skull base surgery (20% of his time).
+Almost exclusively now across the hospitals at which he works (2 NHS and 3 private), the 3 elements of Mr Bhalla's practice are sinus surgery (40% of his time), rhinoplasty (40% of his time) and skull base surgery (20% of his time).
 He is, therefore, a Specialist Rhinologist (an ENT surgeon that specialises in problems related to the nose and sinuses).

 Mr Bhalla also provides a very specialist regional service with his paediatric neurosurgical colleague to treat Congenital Midline Dermoid Cysts at RMCH, and also complex nasal, sinus and skull base problems in children.
 He organises and chairs a regional Rhinology multi-disciplinary team (MDT) meeting at Manchester Royal Infirmary, and is involved in a Skull Base MDT at Salford Royal Hospital and an Orbital MDT at MREH.
 These meetings are designed to collaborate to improve decision making and ultimately, to raise the bar in terms of patient care.